Detailed Explanation of Wastewater Decolorization Technology

 2025/08/12

-Wastewater decolorization refers to the process of removing chromogenic pollutants from wastewater using physical, chemical, or biological methods to meet discharge standards or reuse requirements.
-The color in industrial wastewater mainly comes from industries such as dyeing, printing and dyeing, chemical, papermaking, and food.
-These pollutants not only affect the appearance of water bodies but may also contain toxic or teratogenic and carcinogenic substances, posing a threat to the ecological environment and human health.
-The following describes decolorization methods, technical characteristics, and application status:
+Wastewater decolorization refers to the process of removing color pollutants from wastewater using physical, chemical, or biological methods to meet discharge standards or reuse requirements.
+The color in industrial wastewater mainly comes from industries such as dyeing, printing, chemical, papermaking, and food.
+These pollutants not only affect the appearance of water bodies but may also contain toxic, teratogenic, or carcinogenic substances, posing threats to the ecological environment and human health.
+The following explains the decolorization methods, technical characteristics, and current applications:

 Physical Methods

-Adsorption method: Utilizing the porous structure of adsorbents such as activated carbon, diatomaceous earth, and resins to adsorb pigment molecules in water.
-For example, activated carbon can achieve a decolorization rate of over 90% for water-soluble dyes, but the effect is poor for hydrophobic dyes, and regeneration or replacement is required after adsorption saturation, resulting in high costs.
+Adsorption: Using the porous structure of adsorbents such as activated carbon, diatomaceous earth, and resins to adsorb pigment molecules in water.
+For example, activated carbon can achieve a decolorization rate of over 90% for water-soluble dyes but is less effective for hydrophobic dyes.
+After adsorption saturation, regeneration or replacement is required, which is costly.

-Membrane separation method: Utilizing membrane technologies such as reverse osmosis (RO) and nanofiltration (NF), the selective permeability of the membrane is used to retain pigment particles.
-This method has high decolorization efficiency (up to 95% or more), stable effluent water quality, but the membrane is easily polluted, and the operating cost is high, suitable for the deep treatment of high-value-added wastewater.
+Membrane Separation: Using membrane technologies such as reverse osmosis (RO) and nanofiltration (NF) to selectively retain pigment particles through membrane permeability.
+This method has a high decolorization efficiency (up to over 95%) and stable effluent quality, but membranes are prone to fouling, have high operating costs, and are suitable for advanced treatment of high-value wastewater.

-Coagulation-sedimentation method: Adding coagulants (such as polyaluminum chloride, polyacrylamide) to coagulate and precipitate pigment particles through charge neutralization and bridging adsorption.
-This method is simple to operate and has low cost, and the removal effect on colloidal and suspended pigments is good, but attention should be paid to chemical residues and sludge treatment problems.
+Coagulation and Sedimentation: Adding coagulants (such as polyaluminum chloride, polyacrylamide) to aggregate pigment particles through charge neutralization and bridging adsorption.
+This method is simple, low-cost, and effective for removing colloidal and suspended pigments but requires attention to chemical residues and sludge treatment.

 Chemical Methods

-Oxidation method: Utilizing oxidants such as ozone, hydrogen peroxide, and sodium hypochlorite, or photocatalysis (such as TiO₂), electrochemical oxidation, etc., to destroy the conjugated structure of pigment molecules, causing them to fade.
-For example, the ozone oxidation method can achieve a decolorization rate of 80% to 90% in the treatment of dyeing wastewater, but the energy consumption is high, and by-products may be produced.
+Oxidation: Using oxidants such as ozone, hydrogen peroxide, sodium hypochlorite, or technologies like photocatalysis (e.g., TiO₂) and electrochemical oxidation to break the conjugated structure of pigment molecules, causing fading.
+For example, ozone oxidation can achieve an 80%-90% decolorization rate for printing and dyeing wastewater but has high energy consumption and may produce by-products.

-Reduction method: Adding reducing agents (such as sodium sulfide, sodium sulfite) to reduce colored pollutants into colorless substances.
-This method is suitable for wastewater containing reducible pigments such as azo dyes, but it may produce toxic intermediate products and should be used cautiously.
+Reduction: Adding reducing agents (such as sodium sulfide, sodium sulfite) to reduce colored pollutants into colorless substances.
+This method is suitable for wastewater containing reducible pigments like azo dyes but may produce toxic intermediates and should be used cautiously.

 Biological Methods

-Activated sludge method/biofilm method: Utilizing the metabolic action of microorganisms to degrade pigment molecules, suitable for wastewater with good biodegradability (such as food processing wastewater).
-For example, anaerobic biological treatment can achieve a decolorization rate of over 70% for certain dyes, but the treatment cycle is long, and the effect on refractory pigments is limited.
+Activated Sludge/Biofilm: Using microbial metabolism to degrade pigment molecules, suitable for wastewater with good biodegradability (e.g., food processing wastewater).
+For example, anaerobic biological treatment can achieve over 70% decolorization for certain dyes but has a long treatment cycle and limited effect on hard-to-degrade pigments.

-Microbial agent method: Adding high-efficiency decolorizing strains (such as white rot fungi, Bacillus), decomposing pigments through enzymatic hydrolysis.
-This method is environmentally friendly and has no secondary pollution, but the strains are sensitive to environmental conditions (pH, temperature), and operating parameters need to be optimized.
+Microbial Preparations: Adding efficient decolorizing strains (such as white rot fungi, Bacillus) that secrete enzymes to decompose pigments.
+This method is environmentally friendly with no secondary pollution but strains are sensitive to environmental conditions (pH, temperature) and require optimized operation parameters.

-Limitations of single methods: Physical adsorption and chemical oxidation have significant decolorization effects on high-concentration wastewater, but the cost is high; biological methods are environmentally friendly, but the efficiency is low, and they often need to be combined with other methods.
-For example, the "coagulation-sedimentation + ozone oxidation" process can achieve a decolorization rate of over 95% for dyeing wastewater, while reducing COD; "biological treatment + membrane separation" can achieve wastewater reuse.
+Limitations of Single Methods: Physical adsorption and chemical oxidation are effective for high-concentration wastewater but costly; biological methods are environmentally friendly but less efficient and often combined with other methods.
+For example, the "coagulation + ozone oxidation" process can achieve over 95% decolorization for printing and dyeing wastewater while reducing COD; "biological treatment + membrane separation" can enable wastewater reuse.

-Development of new technologies: New technologies such as nano-material adsorption (such as magnetic nanoparticles), advanced oxidation technologies (such as Fenton oxidation, persulfate oxidation), and electrochemical-biological coupling systems are gradually being promoted due to their high efficiency and low energy consumption.
-For example, the adsorption capacity of graphene-based adsorption materials for dyes is 3 to 5 times that of traditional activated carbon, and they can be reused.
+Development of New Technologies: New processes such as nanomaterial adsorption (e.g., magnetic nanoparticles), advanced oxidation technologies (e.g., Fenton oxidation, persulfate oxidation), and electrochemical-biological coupling systems are gradually promoted due to their high efficiency and low consumption.
+For example, graphene-based adsorbents have 3 to 5 times the adsorption capacity of traditional activated carbon and are reusable.

-Industry application characteristics: The dyeing industry mostly uses a combination process of "pretreatment (coagulation) + biological treatment + deep oxidation"; papermaking wastewater often uses "flotation + anaerobic-aerobic biological treatment + membrane filtration" for treatment; chemical wastewater has complex components and needs to be treated in combination with advanced oxidation and adsorption technologies.
+Industry Application Characteristics: The printing and dyeing industry often uses a combination of "pretreatment (coagulation) + biological treatment + advanced oxidation"; papermaking wastewater is commonly treated with "air flotation + anaerobic-aerobic biological treatment + membrane filtration"; chemical wastewater is complex and requires combined advanced oxidation and adsorption technologies.

-Promote "intelligent + green" processes, such as photocatalytic-biological coupling systems, using solar energy to drive decolorization;
+Promote "intelligent + green" processes, such as photocatalytic-biological coupling systems driven by solar energy for decolorization;

-Strengthen wastewater source control, promote clean production, and reduce the generation of chromogenic pollutants.
+Strengthen source control of wastewater, promote clean production, and reduce the generation of pigment pollutants.

 Related Blogs